-In managing the Alaska Pacific cod fisheries, NMFS, in conjunction with the Council and ADFG, participate in coastal area management-related issues through processes established by the NEPA, which requires that all federal agencies' funding or permitting decisions be made with full consideration of the impact to the natural and human environment.
+In managing the Alaska BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish fisheries, NMFS, in conjunction with the Council and ADFG, participate in coastal area management-related issues through processes established by the NEPA, which requires that all federal agencies' funding or permitting decisions be made with full consideration of the impact to the natural and human environment.
 An environmental review process is required that includes a risk evaluation and evaluation of alternatives including a, "no action" alternative.
+The

-The Council and the BOF system were designed so that fisheries management decisions were made at the regional level to allow input from affected stakeholders.
+Council and BOF system was designed so that fisheries management decisions are made at the regional level to allow input from affected stakeholders.
 Council meetings are open, and public testimony is taken on issues prior to deliberations and final decisions.
 In so doing, the management organizations within Alaska and their management processes take into account the rights of coastal fishing communities and their customary practices to the extent compatible with sustainable development.

-The Council and BOF websites actively encourage and demonstrate participation by stakeholders at their respective public meetings and cover a wide range of topics regarding the use, development and management of coastal resources.
+The Council and BOF websites actively encourage and demonstrate participation by stakeholders at their respective public meetings and cover a wide range of topics regarding the use, development, and management of coastal resources.
 Potential conflict between fishermen and other coastal users at the federal level are usually discussed and resolved through the NEPA process and, at the state level, through the BOF public meeting process or regional committee established as part of the state's land use and access planning processes.

-The technical capacities of the federal and state agencies involved in the management of Alaska Pacific cod are significant, and include internationally recognized scientists, experienced fishery managers and policy makers and highly professional and trained enforcement officers.
+The technical capacities of the federal and state agencies involved in the management of the Alaska BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish fisheries are significant, and include internationally recognized scientists, experienced fishery managers and policy makers and highly professional and trained enforcement officers.
 Appropriate technical and financial resources are in place.
 A joint protocol is in place between the Council and ADFG which provides the intent to provide long term cooperative, compatible management systems that maintain the sustainability of the fisheries resources in federal and state waters.

-Canada abuts the U.S. border to the south and shares certain fisheries resources, however the Pacific cod stock is not considered to be transboundary.
+Canada abuts the U.S. border to the south and shares certain fisheries resources; however, the GOA stocks are not considered to be transboundary.
 The United States and Canada have a very strong working relationship at both the national and regional levels.
 In cases involving boundary disputes and treaties governing fishery access, the USCG, NOAA, and Canadian Department of Fisheries and Oceans along with Canadian Coast Guard counterparts have effectively coordinated living marine resource enforcement efforts despite occasional related political and economic tensions.
-There are established agreements and shared management and working practice (e.g., International Pacific Halibut Commission, Pacific Salmon Treaty, an Agreement between the U.S. and Canada on enforcement).
+There are established agreements and shared management and working practice (e.g., International Pacific Halibut Commission, Pacific Salmon Treaty, an Agreement between the United States and Canada on enforcement).

 The MSA requires the Council and other groups (BOF, ADGF, etc.) to hold public meetings within their respective regions to discuss the development and amendment of FMPs.
-These meetings are publicized by the Council and stakeholders actively encouraged to participate changes and allow input from stakeholders.
+These meetings are publicized by the Council, and stakeholders are actively encouraged to participate, and management changes allow input from stakeholders.
 The BOF website publishes information on forth-coming BOF meetings including the "Proposal Book" which details proposed ADFG or stakeholder-requested changes that might lead to regulatory change.
-Stakeholders are actively encouraged to participate at the meetings and submit proposal prior to the meetings.
+Stakeholders are actively encouraged to participate at the meetings and submit proposals prior to the meetings.
 The OLE and AWT put an emphasis on educating and informing stakeholders of new regulatory changes and other important fishery related matters.